karwler/Thrones/README.md

 All necessary dependencies are downloaded when running CMake.

 ### Windows
-All necessary libraries are downloaded and built with NMake while running CMake.
-Because of that you need to run CMake through the developer console or have NMake set up in the Path.
+The only supported compilers is MSVC and MinGW.
-The only supported compiler is MSVC.
-MinGW might also work, but hasn't been tested yet.
+All necessary libraries are downloaded and built with NMake or mingw32-make while running CMake.
+Because of that you might need to run CMake through a developer console or have NMake or mingw32-make set up in the Path.

 ## TODO
 - shadows aren't working properly on some systems